sdpython/mlinsights/README.rst

 non-linear correlation based on decision trees, or *QuantileMLPRegressor* a modification of scikit-learn's MLPRegressor which trains a multi-layer perceptron with *L1* norm.
+It also explores *PredictableTSNE* which trains a supervized model to replicate *t-SNE* results or a *PiecewiseLinearRegression* which partitions the data before fitting a model on each bucket.

 **Links:**